Selmasongs: Background

 Björk was initially offered the opportunity to write and produce the score for the film Dancer in the Dark.
 When she read the script, though, "the idea of putting all of me into this other person and trying to imagine what her interior would sound like was really exciting and quite liberating".
 Eventually, director Lars von Trier persuaded her to play the starring role.
-"The angle I took on it was that it wasn’t really acting", said Björk.
-"Then when we started preparing for the acting I told [von Trier] from the top that I would have to feel it from instinct.
+"The angle I took on it was that it wasn't really acting", said Björk.
+"Then when we started preparing for the acting I told [Trier] from the top that I would have to feel it from instinct.
 And he said 'That suits me fine because I can't stand actresses and acting'".
 Filming of Dancer in the Dark began in early 1999.
 She plays Selma, a Czech immigrant and single mother working in a factory in rural America who is going blind.
 Björk, who was known primarily as a musician, had rarely acted before, and has described the process of making the film as so emotionally taxing that she would not appear in any film ever again.
-She had several disagreements with von Trier over the content of the film, and later called him sexist, accusing him of sexual harassment.
+She had several disagreements with Trier over the content of the film, and later called him sexist, accusing him of sexual harassment.
 Co-star Catherine Deneuve and others have described her performance as feeling rather than acting.
-Björk has said that it is a misunderstanding that she was put off acting by this film; rather, she never wanted to act but made an exception for von Trier.
+Björk has said that it is a misunderstanding that she was put off acting by this film; rather, she never wanted to act but made an exception for Trier.

 According to David Toop in The Wire, Selmasongs bridges "the art of noise of the Futurists, the plastic fantastic musique concrète slapstick of Esquivel, Dean Elliot and Jack Fascinato, techno beats and Broadway musicals".
 Barney Hoskyns wrote that the album continues the blend of techno and soaring strings first explored on Homogenic (1997), describing the contents as "torch-song histrionics with skittering Warp backbeats."
 Björk created the music using found sounds she recorded with a DAT recorder on the set of the film, resulting in a musique concrète style.
 As Toop explained, "Since the Selma character is isolated by blindness, stoicism and physical imprisonment, Björk used location sound as a way of finding music in ambient noise, one of the only sensory environments accessible to her."
-Accordingly, "Cvalda" starts with industrial sounds which soon become "a clipping shuffle", while "I've Seen It All" is built around a rhythmic loop of train sounds – created by Mark Bell and Valgeir Sigurdsson – which was compared by Toop to the sound design of the film Stalker (1979).
+Accordingly, "Cvalda" starts with industrial sounds which soon become "a clipping shuffle", while "I've Seen It All" is built around a rhythmic loop of train sounds — created by Mark Bell and Valgeir Sigurdsson — which was compared by Toop to the sound design of the film Stalker (1979).